rybafish/rybafish.github.io/variables.md

 variablesReplace: [";", "','"]
 ```

-And in the sql statement definition now we can use this (note the quotes around the variable, this is requred to compensate missing ones in the variable):
+And in the sql statement definition now we can use this (note quotes around the variable, this is requred to compensate missing ones in the variable):
 ```
 sql> ...
     where ...